10 Tips for Applying for Small Business Loans

 - Your Federal Tax ID number

-- Your business’ state filings (Certificate of Incorporation, good standing certificate)
+- Your business’s state filings (Certificate of Incorporation, good standing certificate)

 - Copies of all insurance policies (key man, general liability)